Samsung/tizen-docs/docs/application/dotnet/guides/nui/grid-layout.md

 ## Column spacing and row spacing

 The `ColumnSpacing` and `rowSpacing` properties are the distance between columns or rows.
-In order to set same sapce between the children, you can use `ColumnSpacing` and `rowSpacing` properties instead of setting the same margin for each child.
+In order to set same space between the children, you can use `ColumnSpacing` and `rowSpacing` properties instead of setting the same margin for each child.

 The following figure shows how the `ColumnSpacing` and `RowSpacing` properties work: